online doctor logo

 How long does it take for nerve numbness to heal?

 For nerve numbness, the healing depends upon the injury or the medical condition.
-It can take 6-12 weeks for complete recovery if the nerve is damaged and not cut.
+Complete recovery can take 6-12 weeks if the nerve is damaged and not cut.

 Your Doctors Online uses high-quality and trustworthy sources to ensure content accuracy and reliability.
 We rely on peer-reviewed studies, academic research institutions and medical associations to provide up-to-date and evidence-based information to the users.